 Getting your Machine Ready

-So you have a machine and some basic tools – what’s next?
+So you have a machine and some basic tools - what's next in your sewing 101 plan?
 First, prepare your machine by learning how to thread it and wind bobbins.
-You should also have a read through the safety section before starting to protect yourself from injury.
+You should also have a read through the sewing safety section before starting to protect yourself from injury.

 Starting to Read a Pattern and Cutting